-The Medicare star rating system assesses the quality of Medicare Advantage and Medicare Part D prescription drug plans based on several categories and topics, including customer service and access to preventive care.
+The Medicare star rating system assesses the quality of Medicare Advantage and Medicare Part D prescription drug plans based on several categories, including customer service and access to preventive care.
 You can use these ratings to find high-quality private Medicare plans in your area.

-The U.S. Centers for Medicare & Medicaid Services implemented the star rating system in 2008 to help potential enrollees compare plans available in their area while encouraging plan providers to step up and improve quality.
+The U.S. Centers for Medicare & Medicaid Services (CMS) implemented the star rating system in 2008 to help potential enrollees compare plans available in their area while encouraging plan providers to continuously improve quality.

 High-performing plans receive extra money from the federal government, further incentivizing companies to improve service and expand offerings.

-The Affordable Care Act (ACA) created financial bonus payments for Medicare Advantage and Part D plans that receive at least 4 stars.
-These bonuses can provide a 5 to 10 percent increase in funding.
+The Affordable Care Act (ACA) created financial bonus payments for Medicare Advantage and Part D plans that receive at least four stars.
+These bonuses can provide a 5% to 10% increase in funding.

-Private plans without star ratings (due to low enrollment or being too new) also receive bonus payments, but at a lower rate of 3.5 percent.
+Private plans without star ratings (due to low enrollment or being too new) also receive bonus payments, but at a lower rate of 3.5%.

-Private companies are encouraged to use these bonuses to reduce out-of-pocket costs for beneficiaries and offer additional supplemental benefits.
+Private companies are encouraged to use these federal bonuses to reduce out-of-pocket costs for beneficiaries and to offer additional supplemental benefits.

 - Staying Healthy